EtienneEs/ImageProcessingPipeline-PE/README.md

 # PE-workflow
-This repository will contain all the scripts i use to process images from PE-Spinning Disk.
+This repository will contain all the scripts I use to process Hyperstack images from PE-Spinning Disk.

+![Visualization of Image Processing Pipeline][1]

 1. Acquisition of the Images with PE-Spinning disk
 2. Transfer of the files to a remote Drive